 For 22 years, Debbie was the Chief Marketing Officer at Sterling Brands, where she worked with over 200 of the world’s largest brands, including the redesign of Burger King, merchandising for Star Wars and the positioning and branding of the No More movement.
 She is also President Emeritus of AIGA, one of five women to hold the position in the organization’s 100-year history and a past board member and treasurer of the New York Chapter.
 She is a frequent speaker on design and branding and has moderated Design Yatra in India, presented keynote lectures at Rotman School of Management, Princeton University, Michigan Modern, the Hong Kong Design Association, the Melbourne Writers Festival, Design Thinkers in Toronto, the Festival of Art and Design in Barcelona, Webstock in New Zealand, QVED in Munich and many more.
 She has been a juror for competitions including Cannes Lions, The Clio’s, The Art Directors Club, The Type Directors Club, Fast Company, HOW Magazine, Print Magazine, ID Magazine, AIGA, The Dieline, and more.
 Currently, Debbie is the Editorial and Creative Director of Print Magazine, the oldest magazine about design in the United States.

-Ilise Benun is the founder of Marketing-Mentor.com, the go-to online resource for creative professionals who want better projects with bigger budgets.
-She is also a national speaker and business coach, author of 7 books and the Marketing Mix Blog, and host of the #HOWLive podcast and the Marketing Mentor Podcast.
-In addition to being a Program Partner for HOW Design Live, she teaches as adjunct faculty at Pratt Institute and Maryland Institute College of Art.
-Her online courses can also be found through CreativeLive, HOW Design University and American Writers & Artists Institute.
-Follow her @ilisebenun and get her Quick Tips: www.marketing-mentortips.com
+Ilise Benun is the founder of Marketing-Mentor.com, the go-to online resource for creative professionals who want better projects with bigger budgets, through which she offers business coaching to small groups and 1:1.
+She is also a national speaker and author of 7 books and 3 online courses via CreativeLive – all tailored to the needs of creative professionals.
+In addition to being a Program Partner for HOW Design Live, she hosts the HOW Design Live podcast and the Marketing Mentor Podcast.
+Her newest project is her role as “Business Coach” for the Savannah College of Art & Design.
+Follow her @ilisebenun and get her Quick Tips at marketing-mentortips.com.